-EDU 334 Integrated Reading & Language Arts Methods I
+EDU 334 Integrated Reading & Language Arts Methods

 A course designed to assist prospective teachers in acquiring the competencies necessary to organize, instruct, evaluate, and manage the communication skills in the elementary/middle school programs.
 Course content focuses on the theories, approaches and related materials and effective practices in developmental listening, speaking, reading and writing in grades K-6.
 The focus is on an integrated approach to communication skills acquisition.
 Students are required to demonstrate competency in utilizing technology for skill reinforcement.
 Consideration is given to the needs of exceptional children in the regular classroom.
-Prerequisite: EDU 220 and successful completion of Praxis I, and Corequisite: EDU 337 and EDU 344.
+Prerequisite: EDU 327 and successful completion of Core Academic Skills for Educators Praxis exam; Co-requisites: EDU 337 and EDU 344; or permission of instructor.
 3 Cr